Reionization relics in the cross-correlation between the Ly$\alpha$ forest and 21 cm intensity mapping in the post-reionization era: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Chris Hirata for his helpful suggestions and comments.
+We thank the anonymous referee for their insightful suggestions.
+We are grateful to Chris Hirata and Yifan Zheng for their helpful suggestions and comments.
 This work was supported by The Major Key Project of PCL.
 We acknowledge the Tsinghua Astrophysics High-Performance Computing platform at Tsinghua University and PCL's Cloud Brain for providing computational and data storage resources that have contributed to the research results reported within this paper.
 This work made extensive use of the \hyperlink{https://ui.adsabs.harvard.edu}{NASA Astrophysics DataSystem} and the following open-source python libraries/packages: \texttt{matplotlib} \citep{2007CSE.....9...90H}, \texttt{numpy} \citep{2020Natur.585..357H}, and \texttt{scipy} \citep{2020NatMe..17..261V}.